Maps & Terrain

 It is available in both printed and digital versions and all of my published walking routes are included, as well as much more.
 You can see full details on the Discovery Walking Guides website.

 The printed version of the map is on Polyart material which is Super-Durable and waterproof.
 The map is double sided and costs £8.99 inc. VAT in the UK and €12.00 in Gran Canaria.
-The DWG map of Gran Canaria has an ISBN number of 9781904946984 and is available from Amazon or Stanfords.
-The printed version is available in Gran Canaria.
+The second edition of the DWG map of Gran Canaria has an ISBN number of 9781782750093 and is available from Amazon or Stanfords.
+The printed version is also available in Gran Canaria.

 Where To Buy The Maps

 In Artenara the map can be purchased from the Artisan shop in the photo, which is located 100 metres downhill from the Gama Supermarket on the main road in Artenara, near the town centre.
 This shop specialises in local products, such as cheese, jams, wines etc. The owner Juanarte is happy for you to come and sample some of the excellent local products that she has for sale.